dusty-phillips/gitifyhg/README.rst

 supports Mercurial should be supported.
 Sadly, this excludes both pypy and cPython 3.

-It has only been tested with Mercurial version 2.4.1.
-Because it uses Mercurial's internal APIs, it IS likely to break with other versions.
+``gitifyhg`` requires at least Mercurial 1.9, older versions are curently not supported.
+We perform continuous testing against various Mercurial versions ranging from 1.9 to 2.5.
+However, this does not completely rule out the possibility of compatibility issues, so we recommend using Mercurial 2.4.x or 2.5.x, as this is what ``gitifyhg`` is primarily developed for.
+Should you actually encounter any compatibility issues with any older or newer Mercurial versions, please let us know.

-It has only been tested on Arch Linux.
-I expect all Linux operating systems to work fine with it and I suspect MacOS will also react well.
-All bets are off with Windows, but please let me know if it works or you fixed it.
+It has only been tested on Arch Linux and Mac OS X. In general it should work equally well on other Unix-like operating systems like *BSD or Solari.
+All bets are off with Windows, but please let us know if it works or you fixed it.

 Install
 -------